letsemploy/docs/docs/quickstart/publish.md

 server: Caddy
 content-length: 0
 date: Wed, 24 Dec 2025 10:59:51 GMT
 ```

+The interesting information is the `HTTP 302` which stands for "Redirection" and the `location: ...` where you can see the address.
+NOTE: This must not be just `https://www.example.com/` but the also the full path to ojobpub.json.

+If test was not successful, read further about HTTP Redirects configuration options.

+## HTTP Redirects

+Creating a redirect to a different domain, vHost or path.

-### Different Domain
+### Different Domain / vhost

-You can redirect to another domain like `https://jobs.example.com/just-an example/ojobpub.json`.
+You can redirect to another domain like `https://jobs.example.com/just-an example/ojobpub.json` or same domain but different path:

 === "Apache HTTPD"